htcondor/htcondor/docs/users-manual/virtual-machine-applications.rst

 virtual machine is the job to be executed.

 This section describes this type of HTCondor job.
-See the :doc:`/admin-manual/configuration-macros` section for details of configuration variables.
+See :ref:`admin-manual/configuration-macros:configuration file entries relating to virtual machines` for details of configuration variables.

 The Submit Description File
 ---------------------------